-What you eat affects your risk of colon cancer, but you can change your gut bacteria from bad to good and your risk of cancer with these simple foods.
+What you eat affects your colon cancer risk factors, but you can change your gut bacteria from bad to good and reduce your risk of cancer with these simple foods.

 Colorectal cancer, or cancer that first develops in the colon or rectum, is the fourth most common cancer in the United States.
 For both men and women, the National Cancer Institute reports, it is also the second most deadly.

 There are many causes of cancer, no matter where it first develops.
 But a study, by researchers from the Dana-Farber Cancer Institute of the Harvard T.H.
 Chan School of Public Health, reports that your risk of developing colon cancer could be affected by something literally microscopic: the bacteria in your intestines.

 Diet and colon cancer risk

 The link between the gastrointestinal system and colon cancer isn’t entirely surprising.
 Previous research has shown a relationship between diet and cancer.

 One 2015 study found that diets high in red meat increased risk for colorectal cancer, while other research has shown a relationship between eating high levels of processed meat and an increased likelihood of colon cancer.

 Sugar has also come under scrutiny.
 One study found that diets high in sugar and simple carbohydrates increase colon cancer risk factors, possibly by impacting glucose levels in the blood.

 But the Harvard study takes diet a step further, examining the interaction between your diet, your gut bacteria, and your risk for cancer.

 The Harvard team focused on F. nucleatum, or Fusobacteria, a particular type of bacteria that is associated with high levels of disease and infections in the body.
 F. nucleatum has been investigated for its role in health conditions, including gum disease, preeclampsia, Alzheimer’s disease, and appendicitis.